-The 2022 National Defense University (NDU) graduation ceremonies for the university's four Washington, D.C.-based colleges will be held on Wednesday, June 8, 2022 at 10:00 a.m., and broadcast via Livestream.
-The keynote speaker will be the 12th Vice Chairmand of the Joint Chiefs of Staff Adm.
-Christopher W. Grady
+National Defense University (NDU) held its 2022 graduation ceremonies for the university's four Washington, D.C.-based colleges on Wednesday, June 8, 2022.
+The recorded event is available on Livestream.
+The keynote speaker was the 12th Vice Chairman of the Joint Chiefs of Staff Adm.
+Christopher W. Grady.

 National Defense University is a strategic national resource that prepares senior leaders to think and operate effectively at the highest levels of decision making in an increasingly dynamic, complex, and unpredictable international security environment.
 It does this by preparing students to understand, develop, and employ strategies that incorporate all elements of national power.
 This premiere senior leader development is made possible by the University's holistic approach and unique combination of curriculum, location, and student/faculty diversity.
 Graduates have developed an understanding of the canon of strategic theory and are able to apply and creatively adapt this knowledge to current and future security challenges.